ktorio/ktor-documentation/topics/auto/quickstart/guides/guides_api.md

 [ContentNegotiation]: /servers/features/content-negotiation.html
 [Jackson]: /servers/features/content-negotiation/jackson.html

-While many frameworks advocate how to create REST API's the majority aren't actually talking about REST APIs but HTTP APIs.
+>While many frameworks advocate how to create REST API's the majority aren't actually talking about REST APIs but HTTP APIs.
-Ktor, much like many other frameworks can be used to create systems that comply with REST constraints.
-However, this tutorial is not talking about REST but HTTP APIs, i.e. endpoints using HTTP verbs that may or may not return JSON, XML or any other format.
+>Ktor, much like many other frameworks can be used to create systems that comply with REST constraints.
+However,
-If you want to learn more about RESTful systems, you can start reading <https://en.wikipedia.org/wiki/Representational_state_transfer>{target="_blank"}.
+>this tutorial is not talking about REST but HTTP APIs, i.e. endpoints using HTTP verbs that may or may not return JSON, XML or any other format.
-{ .note }
+>If you want to learn more about RESTful systems, you can start reading [](https://en.wikipedia.org/wiki/Representational_state_transfer){target="_blank"}.

-**Table of contents:**
+>

-* TOC
+{type="note"}

 ## Setting up the project